Scroll to content

 • If your child is not feeling brilliant, this may not mean that they should not come to school.
 If you’re unsure you can always bring your child in and we can monitor them to see if they get worse and need to go home.
 Medical professionals can also give advice about whether your child needs to be off school.
 There is also specific advice about some illnesses – if in doubt please speak to the school office.

-• If your child is going to miss school for any other reason again speak to the office.
-We may be able to help, and if not we will be able to let you know whether we will authorise the absence or not.
+• If your child is going to miss school for any other reason then again please speak to the office.
+Sometimes we may be able to help your child come to school, and if not we will be able to let you know whether we will authorise the absence or not.

 • You may then get a visit from Tom Buckmaster, our School Attendance Officer.
 He carries our several visits every day and will have a chat with you about the reason for absence, document for you and the school if the absence is genuine and discuss with you when your child is likely to return to school.